 Fix 5: Convert to Basic Disk Using Disk Manager

 If your disk is invalid in disk management, the tool offers an easy way to convert it from dynamic to basic.
 This should effectively solve your issue.
-The problem is, doing so will delete all the volumes on your disk, wiping out all your data in the process.
-A good idea would be to use a data recovery program to retrieve your files before you pull the trigger on the disk conversion.
+The problem is that doing so will delete all the volumes on your disk, wiping out all your data in the process.
+Fortunately, you can use a data recovery program beforehand to retrieve your files.

 Recover Data Using Disk Drill: